abhinav-nath/all-about-microservices/cqrs-and-event-sourcing/README.md

 - **Improves write performance**.
 All event types are simply appended to the event store.
   There are no updates or delete operations.
 - In the case of failure, the event store can be used to **restore read database**

+## Message Types

+In CQRS and Event Sourcing, there are 3 important message types:

+1. Commands
+2. Events
+3. Queries

+### What is a Command?

+A command is a combination of **expressed intent**.
+In other words it describes something you want to be done.
+It also contains the information required to undertake action based on that intent.
+Commands are named with a verb in the **imperative mood** for example:

+- Open an account command
+- Deposit funds command:wq